docandrew/AOC2021/README.md

 which of course that's one of the scanners!
 I found that out by staring closely at the two scanner coords I printed out as part of the debugging effort :)

+## Day 20 Notes:

+Part 1: Not too bad, I took a gamble that this wasn't going to be a lanternfish problem and make me do some weird math to keep track of the different values or something.
+Going from sample data to the actual input threw a nice curveball in that '000000000' got mapped to 1, so the infinite field beyond our interesting data gets switched from all 0s to all 1s every other enhancement.
+This required me to gin up a little hack to keep track of the "boundary" character and manually set the outer boundary each enhancement.

+Part 2: I just had to increase the pad and run the remaining enhancements.